Ares-Developers/Ares-docs/new/superweapons/targeting.rst

   this super weapon when clicking the cameo.
 This setting is ignored if :tag:`SW.AutoFire=no` is set, because the player would have no way to fire this super weapon.
-You can use this on auto-firing super weapons where the targeting mode might prevents it from being fired (like the Lightning Storm or Psychic Dominator, if another super weapon of this type is currently active).
+You can use this on auto-firing super weapons where the targeting mode might prevent it from being fired (like the Lightning Storm or Psychic Dominator, if another super weapon of this type is currently active).
   Defaults to :value:`yes`.

 .. versionadded:: 0.2